-- when directly interacting with the PCF, the 5GMSd AF uses the Npcf_PolicyAuthorization Service as defined in TS 23.502, Clause 5.2.5.3).
+- when directly interacting with the PCF, the 5GMSd AF uses the Npcf_PolicyAuthorization Service as defined in TS 23.502 [3] clause 5.2.5.3).

-- when interacting via the NEF with the PCF, continue with step 10.
+- when interacting via the NEF with the PCF, continue at step 10a.

-- When the Policy type indication relates to a different charging scheme, the 5GMSd AF may either directly interact with the PCF or may use a NEF service
+b.
+When the Policy Template relates to a different charging scheme, the 5GMSd AF may either directly interact with the PCF or may use a NEF service:

-- when directly interacting with the PCF, the 5GMSd AF uses the Npcf_PolicyAuthorization Service as defined in TS 23.502, Clause 5.2.5.3).
+- when directly interacting with the PCF, the 5GMSd AF uses the Npcf_PolicyAuthorization Service as defined in TS 23.502 [3] clause 5.2.5.3).